nikomatsakis/rfcs/text/0000-projection-and-lifetimes.md

 any lifetimes or type parameters in it, and hence the impl cannot refer to any lifetime or type parameters.

+### Implementation complications

+One complication for the implementation is that there are so many potential outlives rules for projections.
+In particular, the rule that says `<P0 as Trait<P1..Pn>>>: 'a` holds if `Pi: 'a` is not an "if and only if" rule.
+So, for example, if we know that `T: 'a` and `'b: 'a`, then we know that `<T as Trait<'b>>:: Item: 'a` (for any trait and item), but not vice versa.
+This complicates inference significantly, since if variables are involved, we do not know whether to create edges between the variables or not (put another way, the simple dataflow model we are currently using doesn't truly suffice for these rules).

+This complication is unfortunate, but to a large extent already exists with where-clauses and trait matching (see e.g. [#21974]).
+(Moreover, it seems to be inherent to the concept of assocated types, since they take several inputs (the parameters to the trait) which may or may not be related to the actual type definition in question.)

+For the time being, the current implementation takes a pragmatic approach based on heuristics.
+It tries to avoid adding edges to the region graph in various common scenarios, and in the end falls back to enforcing conditions that may be stricter than necessary, but which certainly suffice.
+We have not yet encountered an example in practice where the current implementation rules do not suffice.

 # Drawbacks

 N/A